noamtamim/noamtamim/README.md

 [LinkedIn](https://www.linkedin.com/in/noamt/) | [Stack Overflow](https://stackoverflow.com/users/38557/noamtm)

-If it's really important, I'm sure you can find my email in commits 🤔🧠🤫
+If it's really important, I'm sure you can find my email in commits :thinking: :brain: :shushing_face:

 <!--
 **noamtamim/noamtamim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.